FearGannicus/ai-difference/README.md

 ---

-## Preprocess and resize images into a uniform format
+## Preprocess and resize images into a uniform format.

 **There are several tools and libraries that you can use to preprocess images and resize them into a uniform format in Node.js:**